rgbkrk/synchronized-object-diff-spec/README.md

 Goal is to have eventual consistency in ~1 second.
 On reconnect (due to network), synchronize, get latest synchronization numbers.

+Alternatively, synchronize clocks (which is easy to do for an electron app).

+Suggestion from Jonathan Frederic: Dead Reckoning

 ### Proposed plugin API for nteract

 We'll extend on top of the transform API